tiepdotme/samwize.com/_posts/2015-12-02-the-buggy-uisplitviewcontroller.markdown

 After conversing with an Apple engineer, here is what I knew.

-`preferredDisplayMode` is merely _your preferred more_.
+`preferredDisplayMode` is merely _your preferred mode_.
 The actual mode depends on the device size class, as [stated in doc](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UISplitViewController_class/#//apple_ref/occ/instp/UISplitViewController/preferredDisplayMode).

 > Use this property to specify the display mode that you prefer to use.
 The split view controller makes every effort to adopt the interface you specify but may use a different type of interface if there is not enough space to support your preferred choice.
 If changing the value of this property leads to an actual change in the current display mode, the split view controller animates the resulting change.